Answers to Frequently Asked Questions (FAQ) about King & Queen Apartments, being a resident, and renting, in general.

 Tenants are responsible for paying for electricity and heating fuel usage (for heat and hot water) in their apartment.

-Utility bills are sent to each tenant by a utility billing service between the 11th and 15th of the month and are due by the 1st of the following month.
+Utility bills are sent to each tenant by a utility billing service between the 15th and 20th of the month and are due by the 1st of the following month, payable via the tenant portal.
 The utilities are accrued by each apartment either individually, or collectively on a single meter, paid by the owner and then billed back to the tenants by actual usage, “RUBS” or a combination of the two.
 The bills currently include electric, fuel for hot water and heat charges, as well as, a monthly billing fee, a one-time set-up fee for new tenants and a late fee if the bill is not paid by the 1st of the month.

 National Exemption Service (NES), a Utility Billing Service serves as the heating and electrical-metering, and utility billing agent.
 Tenants do not need to contact NES to set up their utilities or to set up utility billing.
 NES will be notified with the name(s), contact information of each Tenant and Lease Commencement Date.
 Tenants will be billed for utilities starting at the Commencement Date of the lease.